How to become a Chef in Canada

 How many job openings are there for Chef in Canada?

-There are currently 46,715 job openings in Chef in Canada.
+There are currently 175,532 job openings for Chef in Canada.

 How much does a Chef earn in Canada?

-What education is needed to work in Chef?
+What education is needed to work as a Chef?

 Sources: ESCO (European Commission), O*NET (US DOL), Wikipedia (CC-BY-SA)